Tailored explanation for how Founders qualify.

 Getting the proper external recognition in awards, publications, speaking invitations, or collaborative projects help illustrate that to USCIS.
 Corporate structure also plays a critical role.
 You will need to be guided through setting up a board and have the right employment contracts if you don't have it already.

-We pre-vetted our attorneys with strong track records, so you don’t have waste months finding a good one, to file your petition.
+We pre-vet our attorneys with strong track records, so you don’t have waste months finding a good one.

 We are trusted by Stealth, YC Backed, to Series D Founders.
 From deep tech to sales led businesses.

-Work with 15+ years of combined extraordinary talent visa knowledge.
-We are confident in your approval odds.
+Work with 15+ years of combined extraordinary visa knowledge.
+We are confident in your approval.